sgmurphy/wordpress-plugins/wpdiscuz/readme.txt

 **IMPORTANT!**

 Please don't forget delete all caches and purge CDN after the update.

+= Comments - wpDiscuz v7.6.17 - 03.04.2024 =

+* Fixed: An issue on post meta update
+* Fixed: An issue with tinymce - Failed to initialize plugin: wpDiscuz ReferenceError: wpdObject is not defined

 = Comments - wpDiscuz v7.6.16 - 27.03.2024 =